OSEEC/OSEEC.github.io/booklist.md

 **Required reading:**

-Carnegie, Dale. __How to Win Friends and Influence People__.
+Carnegie, Dale. <u>How to Win Friends and Influence People</u>.
 Simon and Schuster, 2009.

 Dreeke, Robin, et al. __The Code of Trust: an American Counterintelligence Expert&#39;s Five Rules to Lead and Succeed__.
 St. Martins Griffin, 2019.